Overdose Prevention: Key Lessons from Our Naloxone Training Session

 Scotland’s National Naloxone Programme

-Scotland was the first country in the world to introduce a national take-home Naloxone programme, which aims to reduce opioid-related deaths.
-Through this initiative, Naloxone kits are made widely available to those at risk of overdose, as well as to people who are likely to witness an overdose, such as family members, friends, or workers in the community.
-The availability of take-home Naloxone has become even more crucial as Scotland faces a rise in synthetic drugs and polydrug use, both of which are contributing to the country’s alarming overdose statistics.
+Scotland was the first country in the world to introduce a national naloxone programme.
+The Scottish Government established the programme in 2010, aiming to reduce opioid-related deaths.
+Through this initiative, take-home naloxone kits are made widely available to those at risk of overdose, as well as to people who are likely to witness an overdose, such as family members, friends, or workers in the community.
+The availability of take-home naloxone has become even more crucial as Scotland faces a rise in synthetic drugs and polydrug use, both of which are contributing to the country’s alarming overdose statistics.

 Takeaways from the Session

-While the session offered crucial tools like Naloxone training, the broader conversation touched on the challenges faced by third-sector and public services in supporting people with addiction.
-Cuts in funding, resulting in low staff retention, and reductions in services, make it difficult to provide consistent, trauma-informed care.
+While the session offered practical naloxone training, the broader conversation touched on the challenges faced by third-sector and public services in supporting people with addiction.
+Cuts in funding resulting in low staff retention and reductions in services, make it difficult to provide consistent, trauma-informed care.
 Addressing these systemic issues is critical to improving outcomes for service users.

-A recent report by the Scottish Drugs Forum gives insights into the experience of people in Medication Assisted Treatment (MAT), as well as identifying gaps within the MAT standards.
+A recent report by the Scottish Drugs Forum gives insights into the experience of people in Medication Assisted Treatment (MAT), identifying the need to improve treatment.
 You can read the report here.

 Special Thanks